WW-2026-001 Modern

 HIT-AND-RUN DEATH ON COUNTRY LANE: POLICE APPEAL FOR WITNESSES

-Graham Tulloch, 62, of The Old Rectory, Nether Haddon, was found in a roadside ditch on Drystone Lane at approximately 6:15 a.m. on Saturday by a local dog walker.
-He had been struck by a vehicle while taking his regular evening walk.
-No vehicle was present at the scene.
+Graham Tulloch, 62, of The Old Rectory, Nether Haddon, was found in a roadside ditch on Drystone Lane at approximately 6:15 a.m. on Saturday by Margaret Bevins, a local resident who was walking her spaniel.
+Mrs Bevins told the Gazette she had walked the same route "every morning for twelve years without finding anything worse than a dead pheasant."

 Gloucestershire Constabulary confirmed on Monday that the death is being treated as suspicious.
 DS Erin Walsh of the Major Crime Investigation Team said: "We are investigating the circumstances of this collision and we would like to hear from anyone who was travelling on Drystone Lane or the B4068 between 5:30 p.m. and 7:30 p.m. on Friday 14th November."